osa1/ghc/docs/users_guide/glasgow_exts.rst

 The `Pointer` field is not used when tag says that it's `Nothing`.
 Otherwise `Pointer` points to the value in `Just`.

-Currently it's not possible to pass an unboxed sum to primops, or return unboxed sums from primops.

-Currently unboxed sums are not used for any optimizations, but that's planned for the future.

 .. _syntax-extns:

 Syntactic extensions